KahFoo/Data_Analyst_Project-3/README.md

 ## Conclusions:

+- Based on the dashboard, it shows that COVID-19 cases and deaths have reached their peak and are currently showing a downward trend.
 - Countries with higher GDPs should extend their assistance to those with lower GDPs in advancing their vaccination efforts, **especially lower GDP countries with high population**.
 The continuation of vaccination programs is crucial as we are yet to attain herd immunity, even though WHO declares end to COVID 19 as global health emergency.

 ## Future Improvements: